 - Your proposed business must have majority ownership by an individual or individuals with proof of residence in Alabama for no less than 15 years preceding the application date;

-- Integrated license facilities require majority ownership by individuals or entities with cumulative business experience in the field of commercial horticulture or agronomic production for at least 15 years; and
+- Integrated license facilities and cultivators require majority ownership by individuals or entities with cumulative business experience in the field of commercial horticulture or agronomic production for at least 15 years; and

 - None of your owners, directors, board members or individuals with controlling interest have been convicted of a felony or a controlled substance-related misdemeanor (not including traffic violations).